cdepillabout/break-time/README.md

 Google Calendar API.
 If you're worried about using this plugin, I'd recommend reading the source code of the [`google_calendar.rs`](https://github.com/cdepillabout/break-time/blob/master/src/scheduler/plugins/google_calendar.rs).

-The only big security concern is that break-time stores an OAuth token to disk so that it can re-use it next time you start break-time.
+The only security concern is that break-time stores an OAuth token to disk so that it can re-use it next time you start break-time.

 If you want to use break-time with multiple Google Calendar accounts, you can add multiple addresses to `plugin.google_calendar.accounts`.
-Although I would suggest only adding them one at a time.
+Although, I suggest only adding an account and doing authorization one at a time.

 One way to check if this plugin is working is to set a short break interval, and create an event on your calendar.  break-time should not start a break